Skip to main content

 3. an equalizer for administrators and strategists, which will allow them to compare and evaluate methodologies and products on an equal footing (including new AI-based translation methodologies proposed by TBTA, SIL, and Avodah).

-By identifying possibly problematic or anomalous passages in a draft, AQuA accelerates the quality assessment process by helping:
+By identifying anomalous passages in a draft, AQuA accelerates the quality assessment process by helping:

 • translators make corrections (and produce an improved draft) prior to consultant checks;